Kok-Herng/Kok-Herng/README.md

 ## Hi there 👋 I’m Kok Herng

 🌱 Currently a final year student pursuing Bachelor of Science in Bioinformatics at University of Malaya.
-Throughout my studies, I have learnt to deal with biological data using software and codes.
-As an aspiring bioinformatician/data scientist/data analyst, I am currently looking for internships opportunities to improve myself and gain more experience.
+Dealing with biological data using software and codes.
+As an aspiring bioinformatician/data scientist/data analyst, I am currently working on and learning about machine learning.

 💻Programing languages:
 <p align="center">